kengz/aiva-doc/source/index.html.md

 | hackable | It extends [Hubot](https://github.com/github/hubot).
 Add your own modules! |
 | powerful, easy to use | Check out [setup](#setup) and [features](#features) |

->To see what it means, say you have a todo-list feature for AIVA, written in Node.js and leverages NLP and ML from Python.
+>To see what they mean, say you have a todo-list feature for AIVA, written in Node.js and leverages NLP and ML from Python.
 Set your todo list earlier from Slack on desktop?
 You can access it from Telegram or Facebook on mobile.